veid71/Network-Speed-Test-Continuous-/README.md

 Open the Google Sheet where you want to store the results.
 Click "Share" and add the service account email (found in the credentials file, typically ending with @<project-id>.iam.gserviceaccount.com) with "Editor" permissions.

+im sure this could be converted into a batch file or service (or daemon for you linux users) somehow to allow it to run in the background but both versions will need the powershell/cmd prompt to be open (but can be minimized) this was my first time writing a script and creating an actual github, feel free to edit the script for your situation or to add to or take away from it.

 this was my first time writing a script and creating an actual github, feel free to edit the script for your situation or to add to or take away from it.